Marion Dufresne (1994): Ship facilities

 With a capacity for 110 passengers in 59 cabins, the Marion Dufresne allows large scientific parties to embark on multidisciplinary programs.
-There is a hospital with operating theatre; pharmacy, video/conference center; library; gym and a ship's store.
+There is a hospital with operating theatre, pharmacy, video/conference center, library, gym and a ship's store.

 Propulsion

-Diesel-Electric propulsion is provided by three Cegelec electric motors – one 750 kW bow thruster and two AC synchronous electric propulsion motors: 2,650 kW each manufactured by GEC Alsthom Moteurs driving two propeller shafts.
+Diesel-electric propulsion is provided by three Cegelec electric motors – one 750 kW bow thruster and two AC synchronous electric propulsion motors: 2,650 kW each manufactured by GEC Alsthom Moteurs driving two propeller shafts.
 Electric power to run the motors is generated by two 8-cylinder (8R32D) and one 6-cylinder (6R32D) diesel engines, manufactured by the Finnish company Wärtsilä.

 Boats

 The ship carries a complement of several smaller working boats on board.
-The largest is the container barge Gros Ventre ("Fat Belly"), named in honour of the fluyt Gros Ventre of the First voyage of Kerguelen; others include a small utility boat, a semi-rigid rubber raft, and a zodiac.
-Naturally the vessel also carries the required types of life boats.
+The largest is the container barge Gros Ventre ("Fat Belly"), named in honour of the fluyt Gros Ventre of the First voyage of Kerguelen; others include a small utility boat, a semi-rigid rubber raft, and a Zodiac.
+Naturally the vessel also carries the required types of lifeboats.